Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/No.21-aptamer.md

 <font ><p class="header_box" id="ligand-recognition">Ligand information</p></font>

 <p class="blowheader_box">SELEX ligand</p>
-<p>HER3 binds the neuregulin ligands, NRG1 and NRG2, and it relies on its heterodimerization partners for activity following ligand binding.
-The HER2-HER3 heterodimer constitutes a high affinity co-receptor capable of potent mitogenic signaling.
-HER3 participates in a signaling pathway involved in the proliferation, survival, adhesion, and motility of tumor cells.-----from Pfam</p>
+<p>The DEAD-box helicase domain found in eIF4A and related proteins are DEAD-box helicases, a diverse family of proteins involved in ATP-dependent RNA unwinding, needed in a variety of cellular processes including splicing, ribosome biogenesis and RNA degradation.
+Eukaryotic initiation factor 4A-I (DDX2A) is involved in cap recognition and is required for mRNA binding to ribosome.
+This domain contains the ATP-binding region.-----From Pfam</p>
 <table class="table table-bordered" style="table-layout:fixed;width:1000px;margin-left:auto;margin-right:auto;" >
   <thead>
       <tr>